vitalab/vitalab.github.io/CONTRIBUTING.md

-# Contributing to the VITAL Literature Review
+# Contributing to the VITALab website

 In order to contribute to with your reviews to the VITAL Literature Review, please read the